kadet1090/FreeCAD-Enhancement-Proposals/FEPs/FEP-0008-project-group-structure/README.md

 Any official group statement must be posted on GitHub (as a comment on a PR/issue, a new issue, or an FEP).
 Statements must clearly represent the group's position, not an individual opinion, and should include a summary of the discussion and a link to the full public conversation.
+Group statements that are not posted on GitHub shall not be cited as justification for any decision.
+Decisions must not be made concurrently with the publication of an official group statement.
+There must be a reasonable interval between an official group statement and any related decision, during which community members who are not part of the group can participate in the discussion.

 ### Creating a New Working Group